Johnnsonkp/johnnsonkp/README.md

 ### _I'm John_

-A Full Stack Web Developer with a professional background in admin and IT, currently studying at [Coder Academy](https://coderacademy.edu.au/).
+A Full Stack Web Developer in the making with a professional background in admin and IT, currently studying at [Coder Academy](https://coderacademy.edu.au/).

 :mailbox: You can reach me on